 I believe the right people in the right places can make a real difference to the lives of people and companies.

-My wife and I moved to Hundon nearly four years ago.
-I play golf, cricket, bowls and mentor businessman to keep me busy but I am now ready to again put my shoulder to the democratic wheel
+My wife and I moved to Hundon nearly six years ago.
+I play golf, bowls and mentor businessman to keep me busy as well as lots of gardening.

 I spent 20 odd years in the RAF, as an aircraft engineer, was the IT and quality director of a computer chip company, and then the CEO of an IT support company which I grew from 4 people to over 80 in the UK and Sri Lanka in six years before selling the company.